 2. Share your opinions for money

 Do you have a couple of minutes to spare daily, and you don’t mind sharing your opinions about some of the products you use?

-If yes, then you can make some bucks just taking surveys about company products.
+If yes, then you can make some bucks doing that.

 So, how does it work?

-Some of these companies will reward you in the form of points while some other companies give out free products instead.
-You can always redeem your points for a cash reward.
+Some of these companies will reward you with points, which you can redeem as cash, while some other companies give out free products instead.

 - Inbox dollars